 Hidden in the tiny village of Berwick, nine miles from Lewes, is this small historic pub, set in two 17th-century brick and flint cottages, with the prettiest front garden, inviting in spring when it’s in full bloom.
 There are South Downs views and benches in sunny and shady spots to choose.

-Foodwise, there’s a small menu of homemade pub dishes, like local ham, egg and chips and Ploughman’s lunches.
-I’ve stopped here on country walks a few times, took my Dad here for his birthday and it’s always a hit with friends from London needing to dust off the city work-week cobwebs.
+Foodwise, there’s a small menu of homemade classic pub-style dishes, like local ham, egg and chips and Ploughman’s lunches.
+I’ve stopped here on country walks a few times, have taken my Dad here for his birthday and it’s always a hit with friends from London needing to dust off the city work-week cobwebs.

 Find The Cricketers at The Village, Polegate, East Sussex BN26 6SP